uqlibrary/technology-training/Git/git.md

 git status
 ```

 Git noticed there is a new file.
-The "untracked files” message means that there’s a file in the directory that Git isn’t keeping track of.
-We can tell Git to track a file using git add:
+The "Untracked files” message means that there’s a file in the directory that Git isn’t keeping track of.
+We can tell Git to **track a file** using `git add`:

 ```
 git add mars.txt